Linguistic relativity: Boas and Sapir

-Boas' student Edward Sapir reached back to the Humboldtian idea that languages contained the key to understanding the world views of peoples.
-He espoused the viewpoint that because of the differences in the grammatical systems of languages no two languages were similar enough to allow for perfect cross-translation.
+Boas' student Edward Sapir referred to the Humboldtian idea that languages were a major factor for understanding the cultural assumptions of peoples.
+He espoused the opinion that because of the differences in the grammatical systems of languages no two languages were similar enough to allow for perfect cross-translation.
 Sapir also thought because language represented reality differently, it followed that the speakers of different languages would perceive reality differently.